Sean’s Vinh Guide

 Maison NAP - A cool lakeside cafe.

 East West Book Cafe – This is a reader’s paradise.
 It’s basically a library and a cafe combined.
-It’s mostly Vietnamese books (with some French, English and German).
-They have a lot of children’s books.
+It’s mostly Vietnamese books (with some French, English and German) and some children’s books.

-La Ca Cafe, Bakery & Playground – They have a really comfortable couch upstairs and their playroom for kids is fantastic.
+La Ca Cafe, Bakery & Playground – They have delicious drinks and pastries.
+Their playground for kids is fantastic.

 Cong Cafe - Try their White Coffee.
 It’s half coconut milk and half coffee.

-Moisa Boardgame Cafe - All of their boardgames are in English.
+Moisa Boardgame Cafe - They have boardgames in English and Vietnamese.

 Choa & Sonata Cafe – Both have live music.

-The Local Wine & Cocktail Bar - Unique mixed drinks.
+The Local Wine & Cocktail Bar - Unique cocktails and a pool table upstairs.

 Good Beer / Beer Ngon - It’s a beer garden with indoor and outdoor seating.